 The product label contains basic information on how the product should be safely handled, used and disposed of.
 Safety information on labelling is now regulated across Europe, but the market preference for concentrated products has had a dual effect.
 It reduces the size of the available label space and sometimes gives rise to a higher safety classification requiring more detailed hazard information.
-Information on the Regulations can be found on the website for the European Chemical Agency – http://echa.europa.eu/regulations
+Information on the regulations can be found on the website for the European Chemical Agency.

 i) CLP Hazard Pictograms

-From June 2015 cleaning products are being regulated under the new Classification, Labelling and Packaging (CLP) Regulations and there new Hazard pictograms introduced to replace the traditional black and orange symbols.
-The new pictograms are a white diamond with a red border and will also need to carry ‘signal words’ such as irritant/harmful.
+Cleaning products are regulated under the Classification, Labelling and Packaging (CLP) Regulations and the following hazard pictograms are a white diamond with a red border and also need to carry ‘signal words’ such as Danger or Warning and hazard statements such as irritating to eyes or harmful if swallowed.
 The information required must be in the language of the country the product is sold in.

 - HIGHLY/EXTREMELY FLAMMABLE

 - HAZARDOUS TO THE ENVIRONMENT